VMware Cloud Well-Architected Framework: Build Pillar - Automation - Google Cloud VMware Engine

 Eventually, Google Cloud VMware Engine APIs will be available for public consumption as well.
 Before choosing a specific tool to automate operations on Google Cloud VMware Engine, it is important to assess automation tools that may be already being used in other parts of the organizations as well as level of effort required for maintenance of the automation scripts.

-- Security components, such as NSX-T distributed firewall rules and security groups, can be created using VMware vRealize Automation templates as well to maintain consistent security posture on workloads across multiple clouds, including Google Cloud VMware Engine.
+- Security components, such as NSX-T distributed firewall rules and security groups, can be created using VMware Aria Automation templates as well to maintain consistent security posture on workloads across multiple clouds, including Google Cloud VMware Engine.